Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent

-The transition to image space allows quantification of network noise enhancement without direct comparison to a fully sampled gold standard image \cite{dawood_role_2025}.
-Equivalent to the g-factor in standard parallel imaging \cite{pruessmann_sense_1999} \cite{breuer_general_2009}, the generalized RAKI g-factor $\mathbf{g} \in \mathbb{R}^{n_y \times n_x}$ \cite{dawood_image_2025} at spatial location $(i,j)$, denoted as $g^{ij} \in\mathbb{R}$, is defined as
+The transition to image space enables quantification of network-induced noise enhancement without requiring direct comparison to a fully sampled gold standard \cite{dawood_image_2025}.
+Analogous to the g-factor in conventional parallel imaging \cite{pruessmann_sense_1999, breuer_general_2009}, the generalized RAKI g-factor $\mathbf{g} \in \mathbb{R}^{n_y \times n_x}$ \cite{dawood_image_2025} at spatial location $(i,j)$, denoted as $g^{ij} \in\mathbb{R}$, is defined as

-where $R$ denotes the equidistant undersampling factor, and $snr^{ij}_{\text{full,acc}}\in \mathbb{R}$ and $\sigma^{ij}_{\text{full,acc}}\in \mathbb{R}$ represent the voxel-wise signal-to-noise ratio and variance of the fully sampled and accelerated image, respectively.
-The universal definition is constrained by the reconstruction-specific variance calculation of the respective method.
-Three distinct methods for computing the RAKI reconstruction-specific variance, all of which produced consistent g-factor maps that were found to be consistent with one another.
-The validation entailed a comparison of 1) an analytical formula, 2) numerical variance derivation via backpropagation on the computational graph using autodifferentiation originally introduced by \citet{wang_estimating_2022}, 3) and Monte Carlo simulation (pseudo multiple replica) \cite{robson_comprehensive_2008}.
+where $R$ denotes the equidistant undersampling factor, and $snr^{ij}_{\text{full,acc}}\in \mathbb{R}$ and $\sigma^{ij}_{\text{full,acc}}\in \mathbb{R}$ represent the voxel-wise signal-to-noise ratio (SNR) and variance of the fully sampled and accelerated images, respectively.
+This universal definition is subject to the reconstruction-specific variance calculation. \citet{dawood_image_2025} presented three distinct methods for computing the RAKI reconstruction-specific variance, all of which produced consistent g-factor maps.
+Their validation involved comparing: 1) an analytical formula, 2) numerical calculation using autodifferentiation originally introduced by \citet{wang_estimating_2022}, and 3) Monte Carlo simulations employing pseudo multiple replicas \cite{robson_comprehensive_2008}.
 Notably, Monte Carlo simulations served as the empirical benchmark for \citet{dalmaz_efficient_2025} as well, where no theoretical reference is available for VN noise amplification.